Love the Olive Garden’s Zuppa Toscana? It’s so easy to make it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 - Salt and pepper to taste

-- Using kitchen shears (or a knife), cut the bacon into small pieces and put them into the pot.
+Using kitchen shears (or a knife), cut the bacon into small pieces and add it to the pot.
 Cook the bacon for a few minutes over medium-high heat.
 I like to give the bacon a bit of a head start so it gets nice and crispy.

 - Take the sausages out of their casings.
 I lightly slice the sausages length-wise with a sharp knife to make a slit in the casings, and then it's really easy to get them out.
 I then use my fingers to break the meat into bite-size pieces and add them to the soup pot as I go.

-- While the sausages and bacon cook, I chop the onion and potatoes, making sure to stir the bacon and sausages occasionally.
+While the sausages and bacon cook, I chop the onion and potatoes, making sure to give the pot a stir occasionally.

-- When the sausages and bacon are nicely browned and crispy, add in your chicken stock and water.
+When the sausages and bacon are nicely browned and getting crispy, stir in the onions and garlic.
+Cook for 2-3 minutes.

-- Bring mixture to a boil and then reduce to medium-low heat to simmer.
+Bring soup to a boil and then reduce to medium-low heat to simmer.

 Cook for 10-15 minutes or until potatoes and onions are tender.